Records: Trainer That Sued Peyton Manning May Have Reported Him For Academic Fraud In 1994

 The biggest sports story since the Super Bowl has been the renewed focus on allegations that Peyton Manning sexually assaulted trainer Jamie Naughright in 1996 while at the University of Tennessee.
 Manning contends that the incident was a mooning, while Naughright says he pushed his butt and genitals into her face.
 Newly unearthed court records suggest a possible motivation for Manning’s actions; Naughright may have accused Manning of academic fraud.

 Court documentation refers to the 1996 training room incident as “The Second Manning Incident.”
-As the Washington Post first reported last night, Manning’s lawyers tried their best to redact all references to something that happened between Naughright and Manning in 1994.
+As the Washington Post last night, Manning’s lawyers tried their best to redact all references to something that happened between Naughright and Manning in 1994.
 While presenting the initial facts of the case, this is how Naughright’s lawyers began to explain Manning’s disdain for her:

 Unfortunately, the next three pages of the document were all redacted.
 Before the redaction, the document states, “Counsel for Peyton Manning has requested that certain exhibits and deposition testimony related to this 1994 incident be designated as part of the ‘confidential record’ and not be publicly revealed.”